 Remuneration Committee summary

-The main objectives of the Committee are to establish and maintain formal and transparent procedures for developing policy on executive remuneration to deliver the Company's strategy and value for shareholders; to agree, monitor and report on the remuneration of individual Directors and senior executives; and to review wider workforce remuneration practices and policies.
+The main objectives of the Committee are to establish and maintain formal and transparent procedures for developing policy on executive remuneration to deliver the Company's strategy and value for shareholders; to agree, monitor and report on the remuneration of Executive Directors and senior executives; and to review wider workforce remuneration and other policies in line with the 2018 Corporate Governance Code.

-- Review the remuneration positioning for the Group Finance Director
+- Determine the remuneration arrangements for the incoming Chief Executive

 A key part of the Remuneration Committee's role is to ensure that the remuneration of Executive Directors and senior management is aligned to the Company's strategic objectives.
 It is, of course, key that the Company is able to attract and retain leaders who are focused and also appropriately incentivised to deliver the Company's strategic objectives within a framework which is aligned with the long term interests of the Company's shareholders.